18F/18f.gsa.gov/_posts/2015-11-19-delivery-partnership-playbook.md

 - will
 tags:
 - how we work
 excerpt: "If you or your agency have thought about working with 18F but are unsure of how we work with our partners, we have a new set of guidelines to help you out.
-The 18F Delivery Partner Playbook is specifically targeted at federal offices interested in working with 18F to build digital services."
+The 18F Delivery Partnership Playbook is specifically targeted at federal offices interested in working with 18F to build digital services."
 description: "If you or your agency have thought about working with 18F but are unsure of how we work with our partners, we have a new set of guidelines to help you out.
-The 18F Delivery Partner Playbook is specifically targeted at federal offices interested in working with 18F to build digital services."
+The 18F Delivery Partnership Playbook is specifically targeted at federal offices interested in working with 18F to build digital services."
 ---

 If you or your agency have thought about working with 18F but are unsure of how we work with our partners, we have a new set of guidelines to help you out.
-The [18F Delivery Partner Playbook](https://pages.18f.gov/partnership-playbook/) is specifically targeted at federal offices interested in working with 18F to build digital services.
+The [18F Delivery Partnership Playbook](https://pages.18f.gov/partnership-playbook/) is specifically targeted at federal offices interested in working with 18F to build digital services.